Dinosaur (B'z album)

 Dinosaur is the twentieth studio album by the Japanese rock duo B'z.
 It was released on 29 November 2017.
 It came after a hiatus in which the members released solo projects, including vocalist/lyricist Koshi Inaba's collaborative album with Stevie Salas, Chubby Groove, and guitarist/composer Tak Matsumoto's solo effort enigma and collaborative studio album with Daniel Ho Electric Island, Acoustic Sea.

-It debuted at #1 at the Oricon weekly albums chart, the Billboard Japan album chart and the Billboard Japan Download Albums chart.
-By the end of the year, it appeared at #18 at the Oricon 2017 year-end chart.
+It debuted at No. 1 at the Oricon weekly albums chart, the Billboard Japan album chart and the Billboard Japan Download Albums chart.
+By the end of the year, it appeared at No. 18 at the Oricon 2017 year-end chart.

 The title track was featured at the Japanese dub of 2017 natural disaster film Geostorm.
 "King of the Street" was featured in Koei video game, Dynasty Warriors 9's soundtrack.